Reimagining the Wetlands

 Gisel Denise Cáceres

-36 years old, has inhabited the islands for 12 years.
-Works in the field of art in different formats (writing, photographic, musical, audiovisual, and performance).
-Is a dancer, co-creator of the project “Cuerpo Territorio Performático“, a work of photographs and exhibitions.
-Co-creator of the event “Warmi Fest” an artistic gathering of women and gender dissidents from the islands and surroundings.
-Manager and active participant of the Casa Puente Cultural and Community Center (Paraná Delta Islands).
-Creator of short films and video poems.
-Her audiovisual art dialogues directly with the surrounding territory experienced through this medium.
+She has been living in the Delta islands for twelve years.
+She works in different artistic disciplines (writing, photography, music, audiovisual and performance).
+She is a dancer, co-creator of the project “Cuerpo Territorio Performático“, a work of photographs and exhibitions.
+Co-creator of the event “Warmi Fest“, artistic gathering of women and dissidents from the islands and surroundings.
+Manager and active participant of the Centro Cultural y Comunitario Casa Puente (Islas del Delta del Paraná).
+Generator of short films and video poems.
+Her audiovisual art dialogues directly with the territory that surrounds her, experienced through this medium.
+She is part of the Colectivo Ecología política en Humedales.

 Pablo Espinosa